jalik/js-fetch-client/README.md

 When the server returns an error code (4xx, 5xx...), the client throws an error.
 If the server returned a body (containing error details), it can be found in `error.response.body`.
-However the body is available only when `responseType` is defined in `FetchClient` options or in request options.
+However be aware that the body is only available when `responseType` is defined in `FetchClient` options or in request options.

 ```js
 import { FetchClient } from '@jalik/fetch-client'